oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 ## Use the Okta Sign-In Widget for Login

-Redirecting the user to the Okta servers is appropriate in many situations.
+Redirecting the user to an Okta-hosted login page is appropriate in many situations.
 But sometimes you want to keep the user on your site without redirecting them to a server that they might not recognize.
 This is probably true for most public-facing web applications where you want to reach as many users as possible and reducing perceived barriers is important.
 The Okta Sign-In Widget allows you to embed the same user experience of the external login page into your website.
 To start, install the widget library using the following command.

 ```bash
 npm install -E @okta/okta-signin-widget@5.1.4